Identification of vaccine effects when exposure status is unknown: Estimation and Implementation

-For the identifying functionals in Section \ref{sec: time to event}, which are cumulative incidences, let $\hat{\mu}_k({a})$ and $\hat{\mu}_k({a,l})$ be estimators of ${\mu}_k({a})$ and ${\mu}_k({a,l})$, respectively.
+For the identifying formulas in Section \nameref{sec: time to event}, which are cumulative incidences, let $\hat{\mu}_k({a})$ and $\hat{\mu}_k({a,l})$ be estimators of ${\mu}_k({a})$ and ${\mu}_k({a,l})$, respectively.
 Then, we can follow standard procedures for calculating ratios of cumulative incidence functions with confidence intervals, see e.g.\ \cite{zhang2008summarizing}[Sections 2.3 and 2.4].

-\section{Example: Effects of COVID-19 vaccination}
+\section{Example: Effects of COVID-19 Vaccination}

 To study the effect of the ChAdOx1 nCoV-19 vaccine against COVID-19, Voysey et al \cite{voysey2021safety} enrolled 23848 participants in a blinded RCT done across the UK, Brazil, and South Africa.
-The participants were randomly assigned 1:1 to the ChAdOx1 nCoV-19 vaccine or control (which contained a meningococcal vaccine).
+The participants were randomly assigned 1:1 to the ChAdOx1 nCoV-19 vaccine or control, which contained a meningococcal vaccine.
 The interim analysis included 11636 participants \cite{voysey2021safety}.
 The cumulative incidence of COVID-19 80 days since second dose was $0.9 \% \ (95\% \ \text{CI:} \ 0.5\%-1.3\%)$ and $3.1 \% \ (95\% \ \text{CI}: 2.4\%-3.8\%)$ in the vaccine and placebo arms, respectively.
-Thus, an estimate of the relative $\text{CECE} \equiv \text{CECE}_{k=80}$, defined on the cumulative incidence scale,\footnote{To simplify the notation, we omit the $k=80$ subscript in the remainder of this section.} is
+Thus, an estimate of the relative $\text{CECE} \equiv \text{CECE}_{k=80}$, defined on the cumulative incidence scale, is

 which corresponds to the reported vaccine efficacy point estimate of $1-0.30 = 0.70$ \cite{voysey2021safety}[Table 2].
+Here and henceforth we omit the $k=80$ subscript to simplify the notation.

-We can use the results from Section \ref{sec: id cdce} to derive bounds for the absolute CECE, specifically the sharp lower bound
+We can use the results from Section \nameref{sec: id cdce} to derive bounds for the absolute CECE, specifically the sharp lower bound

 and the sharp upper bound